Nandhini-mv/Material_UI/README.md

  |  selectedColor   |  Color of the Slider rail that has been slid |  ResourceColor  |
  |           |             |              |

- Below are the events that are supported by Slider
+ Below is the event that is supported by Material Slider
  | Name   | Description |
  | -------------| ------------|
  | onSliderChange(callback: (value: number, mode: SliderChangeMode) => void)   |  Callback is invoked when the slider slides  <br /> **value** - Current Value of the Slider <br /> **mode** - Dragging state or Mode of the Slider (SliderChangeMode Enum - Begin, Moving, End)    |